cwbaker/forge/docs/cc-module/cc.md

 - Expected dependencies: `StaticLibrary`, `Cc`, `Cxx`, `ObjC`, `ObjCxx`

 - The executable's identifier should be without any platform specific extension like *.exe*.
-The underlying prototype decorates the filename as necessary.
+The underlying rule decorates the filename as necessary.

 - The executable target's identifier remains platform independent and portable so that it can be referenced by other buildfiles and/or build scripts without the need to add additional code to decorate the filename all over the place.